 The Learning Assistance Center is certified by the College Reading and Learning Association International Tutor Training Program Certification for Levels I, II, and III.
 LAC Peer Tutors must complete at least 10 hours of paid training and tutor for at least 25 hours during their first year of employment in order to be certified as a Level I Peer Tutor.
 In future years of employment, tutors can work to obtain Level II and III certification, according to specified training guidelines.

-Training is divided into two components:
+Training is divided into three components:

 - Learning and other disabilities

 - Learning Styles and how to work with a client’s style.

 - Study skills and how to incorporate them into a subject-specific tutoring session.

 - Other campus resources and how to make referrals